Over the past 10 years, the world has gone hog wild for index funds. That’s fine as long as they continue to make new highs.

 As you read this, the popular S&P 500 index has dozens of horror stories like Macy’s and GE in it.
 They’re especially vulnerable because they don’t have the sales growth, earnings growth (and other business fundamentals), nor the interest on Wall Street, to sustain shares going forward.
 This is why it’s especially crucial to focus on high-quality stocks now.

-And this is why when you buy an index fund, you essentially chain your portfolio to a bunch of basket cases and corpses.
+And this is why when you buy an index fund, you essentially chain your portfolio to a bunch of dead weight.

-My system analyzes roughly 5,000 stocks, grades them according to eight specific fundamental factors, and waits for the right signal – a high Quantitative Score – to time the buy.
+My system analyzes roughly 5,000 stocks, grades them according to eight specific fundamental factors, and waits for the right signal and time to buy.